 Tracheostomy.
-This is surgery where the doctor makes an opening in your neck and windpipe to put in a small tube.
+This is surgery in which your doctor makes an opening in your neck and windpipe to put in a small tube.
 It's called a trach tube and can make breathing easier.
 You may also get this if you'll need a ventilator for more than a week or two.
-The ventilator connects right to the trach tube.
+The ventilator connects directly to the trach tube.

 Chronic.
-You get ongoing care in your home, which typically includes medication you take every day -- either inhaled medicine or drugs you take by mouth.
-In severe cases you might need oxygen therapy.
+You’ll get ongoing care in your home, which typically includes medication you take every day -- either inhaled medicine or drugs you take by mouth.
+In severe cases, you might need oxygen therapy.

-Because respiratory failure can make it harder for you to sleep, you may also need extra support at night.
-That could mean one of the smaller ventilators, like a CPAP machine, to get more air in your lungs.
+Because respiratory failure can make it harder for you to sleep, you may also need extra help at night.
+That could mean one of the smaller ventilators, like a CPAP machine, to get more air into your lungs.
 Or you may need a special bed that rocks back and forth to help you breathe better.
 For more serious cases, you'll need a ventilator.